Soft and Chewy Chocolate Chip Cookies

 Instructions

-- Portion into 1¾ oz (48 g) sized balls.
+- Portion the dough into 48-gram balls.
 This is a tedious task, but it makes for beautiful and uniform cookies that bake evenly.
-If you have a digital scale, this is easy; if you have no scale, use a small ice cream scoop or some other uniform measuring device.
-Chill the portioned balls for at least one hour but ideally at least 24 hours.
-Keep balls in the fridge for up to a week or freeze for months.
+If you have a digital scale, this is easy; if you have no scale, use a small ice cream scoop or some other uniform measuring device —you should get 35-36 balls.

-- Preheat oven to 375°.
-Place portioned balls nicely spaced on an ungreased or parchment-lined jelly roll pan.
+- Original Method: If you’ve made these cookies before and loved the method, continue to use it.
+Preheat oven to 375°F. Place portioned balls nicely spaced on an ungreased or parchment-lined sheet pan — I like to bake 6 cookies at a time.
 Sprinkle with sea salt if using.
 Bake for 11 minutes, rotating the sheet halfway through cooking if your oven tends to have hot spots.
 Keep a close watch.
 You want to remove the cookies from the oven when they still look slightly raw—you will think you are removing them too early.
 The cookies will continue cooking as they sit on the tray out of the oven.
 Let cookies cool completely on tray before removing.

 - Prep Time: 15 minutes